Rishi Sunak reimposes fracking ban in England

 The controversial process was halted in 2019 following opposition from environmental groups and local communities.
 Labour and other opposition parties are also against the return of fracking.

-Mr Sunak was asked about the issue in his first Prime Minister's Questions earlier.
+Mr Sunak was asked about the issue during his first Prime Minister's Questions earlier.

 Green MP Caroline Lucas asked if the new PM would restore the moratorium on fracking pledged in the Conservatives' 2019 manifesto.